reduxjs/redux/docs/style-guide/style-guide.md

 ### Do Not Put Non-Serializable Values in State or Actions

-**Avoid putting non-serializable values such as Promises, Symbols, functions, or class instances into the Redux store state or dispatched actions**.
+**Avoid putting non-serializable values such as Promises, Symbols, Maps/Sets, functions, or class instances into the Redux store state or dispatched actions**.
 This ensures that capabilities such as debugging via the Redux DevTools will work as expected.
+It also ensures that the UI will update as expected.

 > **Exception**: you may put non-serializable values in actions _if_ the action will be intercepted and stopped by a middleware before it reaches the reducers.
 Middleware such as `redux-thunk` and `redux-promise` are examples of this.